mwmckenzie/PsaGameModelIntegration/docs/pages/simulationParameters.md

 ### Discussion

-- The probability of a member to undergo state change per simulation step.
+- The probability for each element of a population to undergo the associated state change.
+- Probability is calculated per simulation step.
 - A lower value generally indicates a slower conversion rate, as there is a lower probability for transition at each step.
 - A value of 1 indicates an instant conversion.

 ### Method

-`Conversion Rate = Step / Mean Duration`
+`Conversion Rate = Step Duration / Mean Duration`

 ### Example

 To calculate the conversion rate for the transition from exposed to infectious with an expected mean duration of 6 days:

 ```
-Step = 1
+Step Duration = 1.0
-Mean Duration = 6
+Mean Duration = 6.0
 Conversion Rate = 0.1666667
 ```